-- Early in the week, take the AAMC Practice Test available from aamc.org.
-Set aside time to review the test as well.
+- Early in the week, take an AAMC Practice Test available from aamc.org.
+Set aside time to review the test.

 - For your remaining few days, spend time reviewing the content areas that were your biggest opportunities on your last full-length test.
 If you’ve never truly mastered a topic, though, now is not the time to attempt to learn it.
 Instead, focus on the material that you struggled with the first time through but that you think you can master given just a little more time.